nasa/earthdata-search/README.md

 Additionally, this ties in with the `serverless webpack` plugin which will ensure that your lambdas are re-built when changes are detected.

-Running the following command will enable integration with local AWS services: `S3=true SQS=true npm run sls`
+Running the following command will enable integration with local AWS services: `npm run offline:with-export`

 ### Run the Automated [Jest](https://jestjs.io/) tests